-DCSL Corporate Services Limited (Company Secretaries) 235, Ikorodu Road, Ilupeju, Lagos Nigeria Anne Agbo - FRC/2013/NBA/00000000855 23 June 2022 he Board recognises that effective governance is imperative for sustainable performance and prosperity of the Company and operates on the understanding that sound governance practices are fundamental to earning the trust of stakeholders, which is critical to sustainable growth.
-The Board is focused on implementing corporate best practices in order to protect stakeholders' interests and enhance shareholders' value.
-The Company's corporate governance framework is designed to align management's actions with the interest of shareholders while ensuring an appropriate balance with the interests of other stakeholders.
+The Board of Learn Africa Plc holds itself to the highest standards of corporate governance and consistently aims to adopt useful internationally best practices while adhering to regulatory requirements for effective corporate governance.
+The Board recognises that effective governance is imperative for sustainable performance and prosperity of the Company and operates on the understanding that sound governance practices are fundamental to earning the trust of stakeholders, which is critical to sustainable growth.
+The Company's corporate governance framework is designed to align Management's actions with the interest of shareholders while ensuring an appropriate balance with the interests of other stakeholders.

-In view of its long-standing commitment to delivering greater shareholder value, Learn Africa Plc. continues to institutionalise the highest standards of corporate governance principles and best practices, in recognition of the fact that these form the essential foundation upon which corporate successes are built.
+In view of its long-standing commitment to delivering greater shareholder value, Learn Africa Plc continues to institutionalise the highest standards of corporate governance principles and best practices, in recognition of the fact that these form the essential foundation upon which corporate successes are built.